3dem/emhub/docs/developer_guide/content.rst

     .. image:: https://github.com/3dem/emhub/wiki/images/202306/plates.jpg
         :width: 100%

-The template also uses the ``batches`` variable, that is a list of batches.
+The template also uses the ``batches`` variable that is a list of batches.
 This data should be provided by the corresponding "content" function.
-For adding more content, one needs to define the ``$EMHUB_INSTACE/extra/data_content.py`` file with a ``register_content`` function.
+For adding more content, one needs to define the ``$EMHUB_INSTANCE/extra/data_content.py`` file with a ``register_content`` function.
 In our example it looks like the following:

 .. code-block:: python
-    :caption: $EMHUB_INSTACE/extra/data_content.py
+    :caption: $EMHUB_INSTANCE/extra/data_content.py

     def register_content(dc):